Apple enjoyed Irish tax holiday from the start

 Apple must have seemed attractive to Ireland and to Cork.
 Amid a generally moribund Irish economy, Cork had been hard hit by the closure of its shipyards and a Ford car plant, and in 1986 nearly one in four were out of work in the city.

 In the early days, Apple's staff sat down to meals together.
-Now the company employs 4,000 in Ireland.
+Now the company employs 4,000 in Ireland and is the country's biggest multinational employer.

 "There were tax concessions for us to go there," said Del Yocam, who was Vice President of manufacturing at Apple in the early 1980s.
 "It was a big concession."